vedaldi/practical-cnn-reg/doc/instructions.md

 \frac{\partial}{\partial \bw} \left\langle \bp, f(\bx;\bw) \right\rangle.
 $$

-### Part 2.1: Backpropagation interface {#part2.1}

-All the building blocks in MatConvNet support forward and backward computation and hence can be used in backpropagation.
-This is how it looks like for the convolution operator:
+For example, this is how this looks for the convolution operator:

 ```.language-matlab
 y = vl_nnconv(x,w,b) ; % forward mode (get output)